Nikita-Ravindra-Albela/UK-Road-Accident-Analysis-Dashboard/README.md

 # UK-Road-Accident-Analysis-Dashboard
 # Executive Summary

 Road safety remains one of the most critical public policy issues in the United Kingdom.
 With thousands of casualties each year, understanding the factors contributing to road accidents can save lives, reduce injuries, and improve infrastructure planning.
+As per statistics - https://en.wikipedia.org/wiki/Reported_Road_Casualties_Great_Britain

-This UK Road Accident Dashboard project provides a comprehensive analysis of road accident data across the UK using an interactive dashboard built in Microsoft Excel (and optionally Power BI).
+This UK Road Accident Dashboard project provides a comprehensive analysis of road accident data across the UK using an interactive dashboard built in Microsoft Excel.
 It explores patterns, trends, and contributing factors that influence accident frequency and severity.

-The project leverages real-world accident records, highlighting critical insights such as:
+The project leverages real-world accident 307974 records, highlighting critical insights such as

 Time-based accident trends (monthly, daily, and hourly distributions)